AlxMedia/gridframe/readme.txt

 == Description ==

-Gridframe is a flexible portfolio theme with plenty of options.
-It is optimized for all devices and built to work with blocks.
-You can pick different colors for sections, set sidebar to the left or right, or no sidebar at all, and choose website max-width with a few clicks.
+Gridframe is a clean and minimal portfolio theme with plenty of options.
+It is flexible and optimized for all devices.
+You can pick different header color and choose website max-width with a few clicks.
 Demo: http://demo.alx.media/x/?theme=Gridframe

 == Installation ==